Gone are the days where I did my taxes with pen and paper. Happily those days are over.

-I still use QuickTax to do my tax returns and those of my direct family.
-I find it a useful tool, but my bet is other software solutions might work just as well, but I am comfortable with this tool, so I keep using it (I am a creature of habit).
+I use TurboTax to do my tax returns and for those of my direct family.
+Other software solutions work just as well, but I am comfortable with this tool, so I keep using it.

-- Create this year’s tax returns for my family, based on last year’s Quicktax files, this manages to bring forward a lot of useful info like personal info, and also Rrsp limits and such, so I don’t have to reference last year’s returns from the CRA, just run the utility and start from there
+- Create this year’s tax returns for my family, based on last year’s TurboTax files.
+The software manages to bring forward a lot of useful info like personal info.

 - Go into Quicken and glean out whatever information I think I can get, and do a rough estimate of what my taxes might be.
 Inevitably I overestimate how much tax I have paid and I start getting delusions of large tax refunds, but that is soon remedied.